lukebike/goombaBot/README.md

 - `/play role:<role> message:<message>` — Ping a role with a custom message.
 - `/teammaker names:<comma-separated-names>` — Randomly split names into two teams.
 - `/eventmaker title:<title> description:<desc> start:<YYYY-MM-DDTHH:mm>` — Create a server event.
+- `/addbirthday name:<name> birthday:<MM-DD>` — Add your birthday to the list.
+- `/removebirthday name:<name>` — Remove a birthday from the list.
+- `/listbirthdays` — Show all saved birthdays.

+---

+## Special Events

+### Wordbase & Emoji Reply Event

+- The bot listens to all non-command messages, splits them into words (including `?` and `!`), and stores them in a database.
+- Numbers longer than 2 digits and the bot's own mention are ignored.
+- Words longer than 10 characters are split into chunks.
+- When the bot is pinged, it replies with a random selection of stored words and randomly inserted emojis.
+- Emojis can be customized to your liking.

+### Birthday Ping Event

+- The bot automatically checks for birthdays every day at midnight.
+- If it's a user's birthday (as registered with `/addbirthday`), the bot will ping the server to celebrate.

 ---